What is Memory for Learning in Childhood?

 Causes of Struggles for Memory for Learning in Childhood

-Learning styles refer to the best way a child is likely to understand and remember information.
+Learning styles refer to the best way for a particular child to understand and remember information.
+There are several different learning styles, but here’s a quick guide to some of the most common forms: auditory, kinesthetic, and visual.

-- Others learn by watching and trying it themselves.
+- Kinesthetic: Others learn by watching and trying it themselves.
 They learn best when moving and doing.
-You might hear an adult or older child say, “that’s hard for me to get my hands around, or let me try to grasp that.”
+You might hear an older child say, “that’s hard for me to get my hands around, or “let me try to grasp that.”
 We call these learners active or kinesthetic learners.

 Challenges with memory could have to do with the teaching style or modality and the child’s ability to make meaning of the information.
 A child who is better at reading comprehension may be successfully hearing a story, understanding the information, and relating it to prior learning.